ArthurGontijo/footstan/README.md

 ## Example

-Generating a sample of 200 championships of 20 teams based on a simple poisson model:
+First of all, we need to gather our data.
+Lets generate the results of all 380 matches of a 20 teams competitions, based on a poisson theoretical model.

 ``` r
 require(footstan)